fiberplane/fp-bindgen/README.md

 - `"rust-wasmer-runtime"`: Generates runtime bindings for use with Wasmer.
 - `"ts-runtime"`: Generates bindings for a TypeScript runtime.

+**Important caveat:** The functions annotated with `fp_import` and `fp_export` must be in the same source file as where you invoke `fp_bindgen!()`.
+Splitting declarations over multiple files is prone to lead to unexpected results due to limitations surrounding macro invocations and incremental compilation!

 ## Examples

 For examples, please look at the `example/` folder.
 This contains various examples on how to use